Update: ‘Price & Release Date’ section updated.

 Toyota electrification efforts in the U.S.

 A new company and a new battery plant built together with Toyota Tsusho in the U.S. will support Toyota Motor North America’s ZEV transformation.
 Toyota aims to begin manufacturing batteries in the U.S. by 2025.
 The company will invest approximately USD 1.29 billion in this project until 2031.
 The company’s initial focus will be making HEV batteries, not BEV batteries.
-By 2030, Toyota expects to sell 1.5-1.8 million electrified vehicles in the U.S. and increase their share in its sales to nearly 70%.
+By 2030, Toyota expects to sell 1.5-1.8 million electrified vehicles in the U.S. and increase its share in its sales to nearly 70%.

 TopElectricSUV says